dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 		Peripheral -

-What are Values?
+- What are Values?
-- Values are the standards which helps us to evaluate something or make judgement about how  deisrable or undesirable that thing is to us. - moral philosophy
+	- Values are the standards which helps us to evaluate something or make judgment about how desirable or undesirable that thing is to us. - moral philosophy
 	- That thing can be a person, a place, an object or any event
-- We are more likely to make choices that support our value system then choices that will not
+	- We are more likely to make choices that support our value system than choices that will not
 	- Values are core beliefs and emotions
 	- Types
 		- Aesthetics
 		- Policial
 		- Ethical

 All values are beliefs but all beliefs are not values
 		Values are subset of beliefs